lunaviadev/technical-art-writeups/WEEK-4/week-4-writeup/AnimationSystemsTask.md

     The combat animations aren't actually inside the locomotion state machine.
 They are handled by a Montage Slot (UpperBody or DefaultSlot) that sits after the state machine in the Anim Graph.
 This means the locomotion continues running in the background, but the combat montage overrides specific bones when it plays.

 ## 2. Combat Combo System Using Animation Montages

+For the combo system I wanted to look into animation notifiers primarily as they were the key to making things work correctly.
+As per usual I read up on the documentation for Animation notifiers (Animation Notifies in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) so that I could gain a deeper understanding on the inner workings of the animation notifiers.
+From reading up on this I effectively learned how to implement animation notifiers into an animation montage and how to use them to trigger events in blueprints.

+I also looked at the animation montage documentation (Animation Montage in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) in order to properly relate it back to my animation notifier research.

+As a baseline to start off my project I then watched through this useful tutorial (How to Create a Souls-Like Game in Unreal Engine 5 - Full Course, 2024) which allowed me to implement a combo montage, with included blueprints to allow it all to work properly.

+---

 I implemented the combat system primarily within a dedicated Blueprint Component called `BPC_Combat`.
 This component is attached to the main character, `BP_ThirdPersonCharacter`.
 This modular approach keeps the combat logic separate from the movement logic.
 I also created a montage called `Stable_Sword_Outward_Slash_Montage`.